greateden/ANDIE-CodeCrafters/README.md

 ## Testing
+We tested our code mainly via brute force.
+We went through and thought of all the senarios that could occur when a user would use the program and serched for errors.
+We also checked for silent errors by using try catch loops and having the program print out a message to the terminal anytime an error was caught.

 ## Known Issues
 - When user is prompted to enter a value for an action, if they exit out of the pop-up, the action will still be performed with the default value.